senchpimy/SimpleEguiFilePicker/README.md

 If you are already using Egui and you dont want to install all the GTK stuff for rfd this is for you.
-The reuslt is given trough stdo
+The result is given trough stdo

 + Looks ugly

-+ But no dependency required.
-* And only works on *nix
+install on linu wtih

+cargo build --realeas . && cp ./target/release/archivos /bin/selfile

+and run with **selfile**